Back to Reference

 XX min read

 If you're responsible for managing partnerships—whether you're a channel manager, sales executive, or partner program leader—you've probably heard about partner relationship management (PRM) systems.
-These platforms are becoming essential for businesses with partner ecosystems, especially in technology, SaaS, telecommunications, and manufacturing, with research showing that over 75% of SaaS organizations now prioritize partnerships as a key growth strategy.
-This guide covers everything you need to know about PRM systems and how they can transform your partner management approach.
+These platforms have become essential for businesses with partner ecosystems, especially in technology, SaaS, telecommunications, and manufacturing, with research showing that over 75% of SaaS organizations now prioritize partnerships as a key growth strategy.
+This 2026 guide covers what PRM systems do, the features that matter most, and how to get measurable results from your partner program.

 PRM system fundamentals